Robert C. Frasure: Death

 Frasure was killed in an automobile accident on the Igman mountain near Sarajevo, Bosnia and Herzegovina on August 19, 1995, while on a mission to negotiate a U.S. proposal to end the conflict in Bosnia.
-Joseph Kruzel and Col. Sam Nelson Drew were also killed.
+Col. Sam Nelson Drew and Joseph J. Kruzel Jr. were also killed.
 The trio had to travel over Igman in order reach the besieged Bosnian capital.
 The main roads, which were not as dangerous as the narrow mountain roads, were blocked by the Serbs besieging Sarajevo, forcing the diplomats to take the more dangerous route.

 On December 15, 1995, he was awarded the Presidential Citizens Medal, posthumously, by President Clinton for Exceptional Service for his role in the downfall of the Mengistu regime in Ethiopia and the airlifting of more than 15,000 Ethiopian Jews to Israel.

 In 2010, a street in Sarajevo was named in his honor.
 The US Embassy in Bosnia and Herzegovina is located in the street.
 Hillary Clinton opened the new embassy and announced the new street name in October 2010.

 The Robert C. Frasure Award is named after him.

 Frasure, as Special Envoy to the President, was buried at Arlington National Cemetery.